conceptoto/UserScripts/README.md

 # Userscrips galore!

+### Quickstock Auto Deposit

+automatically check all items in quickstock to be deposited, except for one of each: Blue Short Hair Brush, Red Bouncy Ball, The Cowardly Tuskaninny and any Omelette.
+Tried to make the code as pretty as possible so you can just replace the items

 ### Quest Log Collect All:

 Exactly what it says in the name dog... idk what to tell you.... it works like shit bc i didn't add a mutate to close the popup.............
 I'M A FRAUD, A HACK AND A FRAUD!!!